Marcia Griffiths: Biography

-Born in West Kingston, Jamaica, Griffiths started her career in 1964, performing on stage with Byron Lee and the Dragonaires at the behest of Phillip James of The Blues Busters, who had heard her singing in her home neighbourhood.
+Born in West Kingston, Jamaica, Griffiths started her career in 1964, performing on stage with Byron Lee and the Dragonaires at the behest of Phillip James of The Blues Busters, who had heard her singing in her neighbourhood.
 Her performance was sufficiently impressive that the following day Ronnie Nasralla and Clement Dodd both offered her recording contracts.
 She chose to record for Dodd's Studio One label, where she recorded a series of duets with male singers such as Tony Gregory ("You're Mine"), Bob Marley ("Oh My Darling"), Jeff Dixon ("Words"), and Bob Andy ("Always Together"), with whom she would have a relationship lasting several years.
-In 1968 she had her first success as a solo artist, with "Feel Like Jumping", which like her other early Studio One solo hits (including "Truly" and "Melody Life"), were written by Andy.
+In 1968, she had her first success as a solo artist, with "Feel Like Jumping", which like her other early Studio One solo hits (including "Truly" and "Melody Life"), were written by Andy.

-From 1970 to 1974, she worked together with Bob Andy as a duo (Bob and Marcia), on the Harry J label.
+From 1970 to 1974, she worked with Bob Andy as a duo (Bob and Marcia), on the Harry J label.
 She also recorded for Lloyd Charmers.

-Between 1974 and 1981, she was a member of the I Threes, a trio of backing singers, which supported Bob Marley & the Wailers.
+Between 1974 and 1981, she was a member of the I Threes, a trio of backing singers that supported Bob Marley & the Wailers.

 She continued to record as a solo artist throughout the 1970s, working with producers such as Sonia Pottinger, and Joseph Hoo Kim.

+In December 1982, Griffiths released the song 'Electric Boogie,' written exclusively for her by Bunny Wailer.
+The song came about after Wailer and Griffiths experimented with a rhythm box that Griffiths had purchased in Toronto earlier that year.
+Wailer noted that 'Electric Boogie' was inspired by 'Electric Avenue' by Eddy Grant, also released in 1982.
+In the first few months of 1983, the song reached the top of the charts in Jamaica.

-In 1983, she released her re-recording of the Bunny Wailer song "Electric Boogie", originally recorded and released by Wailer in 1976.
-Although the 1983 version became a minor hit for Griffiths, the song was remixed in 1989, and it was this version that made the Electric Slide, a line dance, an international dance craze.
-It reached number 51 on the US Billboard Hot 100, making it her most successful single.
+Although the 1983 version became a minor hit for Griffiths, the song was remixed in 1989, and that version made the Electric Slide, a line dance, an international dance craze.
+It reached number 51 on the US Billboard Hot 100, her most successful single.
 It is currently the highest-selling single by a female reggae singer of all time.
-She has more recently had further hits with producer Donovan Germain.
+She had further hits with producer Donovan Germain.